 As women we’re faced with several tough decisions in our life.
 Which University course do I choose?
-Am I ready settle down?
-Would I look really stupid with a fringe?
-O.k. maybe not the last one, but you know what I mean!
+Should I take that job?
+Would I look really stupid with a fringe??
+O.k. maybe not so much the last point… but you know what I mean!
 Another tricky decision some of us will have to make is – Who do I choose as my chief bridesmaid?

 An important and often overlooked step in the process: just because your friend X is a good laugh, doesn’t mean she’s a great party planner.
 Similarly Y might be organised and a perfectionist, but she might not be able to let her hair down during the party.
 So take your time and think about who’ll be best for the job.
-Because you want someone supportive, fun, trustworthy and organised.
+Because you want a chief bridesmaid who is supportive, fun, trustworthy and organised.

 This may seem really obvious but just because they’re your best friend that doesn’t automatically mean that they want to be your chief bridesmaid.
 So make sure you actually ASK them if they’d like the honour and not just assume.
 That way you’ll avoid potential awkward disappointment in case she declines (yes this does happen!)

 It’s your wedding not hers.
 This may seem obvious to start with but believe me; once the two of you start sampling menus and trying on tiaras some chief bridesmaids become possessed by the “bride demon” and once possessed these women can become a pain.
 Some even start enforcing their opinions and preferences onto you (whilst completely disregarding yours.)
-So make sure you stand your ground and if she starts becoming a diva, remind her whose big day it really is.
+So make sure you stand your ground and if she starts acting like a Bridezilla , remind her whose big day it really is.

-If you follow these steps and use your own intuition then you’ll make the right decision.
+If you follow these steps and use your own intuition then we’re sure you’ll make the right decision.
 However if it does end up going wrong and you do want strangle your chief bridesmaid.
 Then there’s really no harm in calmly telling her that (for the sake of your friendship) you don’t think she should be the chief bridesmaid anymore and designate the role to someone else.
 Besides if she really is your friend she’ll understand: some people just aren’t cut out for the pressure and there’s nothing wrong with that.